ppmim/PAPI/README.rst

 PANIC_ is a general purpose Panoramic Near Infrared camera for Calar Alto.
 It is optimized for use at the 2.2m telescope, but can also be installed at the 3.5m telescope.
-It will work in the nIR bands Z, J, H and K.
+It works in the nIR bands Z, J, H and K.